chelsea-codes/tmux-config/README.md

 1. Set your oh my zsh theme to [one of these](https://github.com/ohmyzsh/ohmyzsh/wiki/Themes) by updating the value for `ZSH_THEME=` in your user's .zshrc file.
 I recommend _ for this configuration.

 ## Changes to Default Key Bindings
+See this [cheat sheet](https://tmuxcheatsheet.com/) for default commands/key bindings.

 ### tmux Command Prefix
+*Note: When you use the prefix with key combinations, the prefix should not be held down while entering the key combinations.*

 The default prefix for tmux commands is usually `Ctrl+b`.
 This configuration uses `Ctrl+a` because I find it more comfortable to use.

 For ultimate comfort, remap your `CAPSLOCK` key to `ESC` on tap and `Ctrl` on hold! (tmux does not seem to allow you to do this using tmux config, so it must be done at the OS level)